Nulllun/nulllun-webinstagram/README.md

 In this assignment, I used the Heroku Postgres add-on as my database instead of using a csv file, which is more difficult and I have gained the experience of deployment and setting up database.
+Moreover, my system will alert the user when there is error with the uploaded image files.